mizrael/davidguida.net/src/_posts/2017-01-09-unit-testing-mongodb-in-c-part-4-the-tests-finally.md

   - Software Architecture
   - Testing
 ---
 More than a year.
-Wow, that&#8217;s a lot, even for me!
+Wow, that's a lot, even for me!
 In the [last episode of this series](https://www.davidguida.net/unit-testing-mongodb-in-c-part-3-the-database-factories/), we discussed about how to create the Factories for our Repositories.
-I guess now it&#8217;s time to put a use to all those interfaces and finally see how to unit test our MongoDB repositories 🙂
+I guess now it's time to put a use to all those interfaces and finally see how to unit test our MongoDB repositories 🙂

 Remember: we are **not testing the driver** here.
 The MongoDB team is responsible for that.
 Not us.&nbsp;

 What we have to do instead is to make sure all our classes follow the <a href="https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)" target="_blank" rel="noopener noreferrer">SOLID principles</a> and are testable.
 This way we can create a fake implementation of the low-level data access layer and inject it in the classes we have to test.
 Stop.

-Let&#8217;s have a look at the code:
+Let's have a look at the code:

 <div style="tab-size: 8" id="gist43648319" class="gist">
   <div class="gist-file">